philippe-leonhardt-cko/checkout-net-library/README.md

 ## Target Frameworks

 The library targets the following frameworks:
-* .NET Standard 1.3 or higher
+- .NET Standard 1.3 or higher (that includes .NET Core)
-* .NET Framework 4.5
+- .NET Framework 4.5
-* .NET Framework 4.0
+- .NET Framework 4.0

-## How to use the library

-### 1. Installation
+## Installation
-In order to use the Checkout .Net Standard Library you have two options:
+In order to use the Checkout.com .NET Standard Library you have two installation options:
 >1.
-Either install the library through NuGet by searching for the NuGet package name *Checkout.ApiClient* and installing it
+Either install the library through NuGet by searching for the NuGet package name [*Checkout.ApiClient*](https://www.nuget.org/packages/Checkout.APIClient/) and installing it;
 >2.
 Or download the source code from our [master branch on GitHub](https://github.com/checkout/checkout-net-library/tree/master) and reference it in your solution.

+## Initial Setup

+### Pre requirements:
+- Before using the *Checkout.ApiClient* SDK, you require your *Secret Key* that you can get [here](https://docs.checkout.com/docs/business-level-administration#section-view-api-keys) from your Merchant Account a.k.a *The Hub*;
+  > If you do not have access to *The Hub* yet, simply go to https://checkout.com and click the "Get Sandbox" button to create a Sandbox Account.
+- You have the *Checkout.ApiClient* SDK installed either from [NuGet](https://www.nuget.org/packages/Checkout.APIClient/) or from our [master branch on GitHub](https://github.com/checkout/checkout-net-library/tree/master) and you have referenced it in your project.

+### Using the SDK

-After that add the library namespace `Checkout` in your code like this:
+Add the library namespace `Checkout` to your solution like this:
 ```csharp
 using Checkout;
 ```